szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes these boots improve Magic Resistance by 10% for everyone (from 7%) and Inquisitors and Wizard Slayers by 18%.

-**Component 1655:** Make Crown of Lies more consequential when used
+### Make Crown of Lies more consequential when used (1655)

 Now it reduces lore by -20 (from 30) BUT it also decreases Wisdom by 2 (which would affect Cleric/Mages more), Detect Illusions by 10, and inflicts -2 saving throw penalty vs. Illusion magic.
 This is compensated by providing 2 spell slots for level 4 too.

-**Component 1656:** Make the Helmet of Dumathoin very slightly more powerful
+### Make the Helmet of Dumathoin slightly more powerful

-This improves the damage resistance it grants to 5%.
-The reason for this lies in the fact that the game only uses integers for most calculations, including damage.
-This means that the vanilla 3% damage reduction, for classes that have no other sources to reduce damage, would have to be hit with a physical attack of at least 34 damage to reduce the damage by 1, which is the minimum amount, which oftentimes means you're dealing with an enemy that is about to chunk or delete you anyway.

-5% would reduce the threshold before the reduction to 20 points of received damage.
-It's still mild and shouldn't unbalance anything.
-For Barbarians, Cleric, Paladins, Shadowdancers (in restricted contexts), and Dwarven Defenders, it will provide a juicier bonus since they all have ways to add physical damage reduction.
+This component increases the damage resistance granted by the helm from 3% to 5%.
+Due to the way the game engine rounds damage calculations, the original 3% is often ineffective.
+The new 5% value provides a small but more consistent benefit, especially for classes that already have other sources of damage reduction.

-**Component 1657:** Make The Visage add the capacity to cast Aura of Despair once per day and improve powers slightly
+### Make The Visage grant Aura of Despair once per day and improve powers (1657)

-This improves this mask's powers in the following ways:

-- Breathe Acid now causes 8d6 acid damage, not 6d6
-- May also cast Aura of Despair as a blackguard of the same level once per day, which is fitting considering the description itself talks about how looking into the mask causes feelings of dread.

-If Forgotten Armaments is installed, this component will be skipped, as that mod changes it already in a fairly different way thematically.
+This component improves The Visage by increasing its Breathe Acid damage to 8d6 (from 6d6) and adding the ability to cast Aura of Despair once per day.
+The component will be skipped if Forgotten Armaments is installed.

-**Component 1658:** Make Dragon Helm add protection against acid too, as well as +2 saves against breath
+### Make Dragon Helm add protection against acid and saves vs. breath (1658)

 Self-explanatory.
 As for the reasoning, because it felt odd leaving acid breath out of it.
 Saves vs. Breath, because well, dragon breath.

 It also tweaks the description slightly, because oddly enough it talks about having red, white, and green scales.
 I was expecting red, white, and **blue**, since blue dragons are the ones who produce electricity, and green dragons exhale poisonous gas.
 Now it mentions having red, white, black (dragons with acid breath), and blue scales.

-**Component 1659:** Make the Helm of the Rock a bit more protective and commanding
+### Make the Helm of the Rock more protective and commanding (1659)

 This makes both versions of the helm a truly universal non-physical damage protector by adding a 25% resistance to magic damage.
 Additionally, the upgraded version gets the following: